 When planning shore excursions, you need to keep in mind how long your ship will be docked at each destination.
 Usually, you are at a port for anywhere from 8 to 10 hours, though this does vary by itinerary.
 So, be sure to check your ship’s specific arrival and departure times for each port of call.

 Once you know how long your ship will be in port, you will need to determine how long you want to be off the ship and how much of that time you want to allocate to a cruise shore excursion.
-Some tours will last only a few hours with a morning and an afternoon booking time, while others can last much longer.
+Some tours will last only a few hours with multiple morning and afternoon booking times, while others can last almost the entire time the ship is in port.

 If you want some free time to walk around on your own later, then pick your shore excursion accordingly.
 If you do book a full day shore excursion, it is up to you to make it back to the pier in time.

-With that being said, if you book the tour with the cruise line, you are guaranteed that the ship will wait for you.
+With that being said, if you book the tour with the cruise line, you are guaranteed that the ship will wait for you — even if your excursion group gets caught in traffic and is late getting back.

 How Much Money Do You Want to Spend on Shore Excursions?

-Cruise region can also have an impact on the prices of shore excursions.
-Alaska and the Mediterranean tend to have cruise shore excursions that are more expensive than the Caribbean and Bahamas.
+The cruise region can also have an impact on the prices of shore excursions.
+For example, Alaska and the Mediterranean tend to have cruise shore excursions that are more expensive than those in the Caribbean and Bahamas.

-With Whom Should You Book Your Shore Excursions?
+Who Should You Book Your Shore Excursions With?

 Directly with the Cruise Line

-When booking directly with the cruise line, you can usually cancel the tour up to 24-48 hours before the departure time and receive a full refund.
+When booking directly with the cruise line, you can usually cancel the tour up to 24 to 48 hours before the departure time and receive a full refund.
 Also, you are guaranteed to get back to the ship on time when you book with the cruise line.
 If your tour is delayed for any reason, the ship will wait for you.

 However, this convenience comes at a price, as these shore excursions do tend to be a bit more expensive.